 "She listened to my problems and discussed options/ideas to help me progress in the future.
 Good to have someone to talk to and also know I am not alone.
 Help is there if I need to return."
-Data from GP practices (EMIS) shows that contacts with the practices are reduced in some of the cases

 "I now feel I am not alone in my situation and hope to be able to go back to work soon".